 How does it work?

 The assessment contains four tasks requiring written commentary and submission of artifacts.
 A video submission also is required for one of the tasks.
 The task requirements are found on the pages of this website.
-You will complete tasks by entering a written response for each textbox, uploading artifacts and linking those artifacts to your written response, uploading a video and uploading required permission forms via an online submission system on or before the submission deadline.
+You will complete tasks by entering a written response for each textbox, uploading artifacts and linking those artifacts to your written response, and uploading a video via an online submission system on or before the submission deadline.

 For more information, see Building and Submitting Tasks.